 It is advisable to let these plants be during the duration of treatment as it will safeguard the roof and keep it intact.
 These plants like others damage the structure with their roots hence if you notice a fern growing on your roof treat it immediately.

 Herbicides are easy to use and a sure shot method to get rid of weeds and ferns.
 These chemicals need to be applied less frequently and the application process is simpler.
 This being said the easier they are to use the more harmful they are to the soil and the environment at large.

-In soil they attach to the particles this slows down the product of weeds but at the same time they also affect other plant growth.
+In the soil they attach to the particles this slows down the product of weeds but at the same time, they also affect other plant growth.
 In the environment as well, they can linger for a long-time causing contamination of both air and water over time.